-This iconic route, over 500 miles, showcases the very best that the North Highlands has to offer.
-Journey past lochs, glens, white sandy beaches and majestic castles.
-Then stop for a rest and enjoy world-famous Caledonian hospitality.
+This iconic motorcycle route in Scotland has over 500 miles of prime motorcycling.
+It showcases the very best that the North Highlands has to offer; from lochs to glens to white sandy beaches and majestic castles – it’s all here.
+And, when you can bear to release the throttle, relax, stop for a rest and enjoy world-famous Caledonian hospitality.
 If you’re looking for a motorcycle experience in Scotland, the North Coast 500 is the ultimate.

-The route starts and finishes in the city of Inverness, capital of the Highlands.
+The instant-classic motorcycle route in Scotland starts and finishes in the city of Inverness, capital of the Highlands.
 Most people choose a clockwise direction so that they’re riding next to the coast.
 However, this means you start the route with the challenging Bealach na Ba pass.
 If you wish to begin more gently, travel anti-clockwise.

 We strongly recommend leaving enough time for this route.
 It’s a long journey and there are no benefits to going too fast or riding tired.
 The correct pacing also gives you the opportunity to fully explore what the route has to offer: detour to a secluded beach; ride out to a castle; stop for a gourmet meal or try out white water rafting.
-There’s so much to experience!
+There’s so much to experience on this motorcycle route!

 57°28'42.8"N 4°13'36.5"W - 57°28'42.8"N 4°13'36.5"W